-A Physics Material 2D is used to adjust the friction and bounce that occurs between 2D physics objects when they collide.
-You can create a Physics Material 2D from the Assets menu (Assets > Create > Physics Material 2D ).
+A Physics Material 2D is used to adjust the friction and bounce that occur between 2D physics objects when they collide.

 See in Glossary.

 |Bounciness||Set the degree to which collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info